dzzhang96/dzzhang96.github.io/Research/Medical Image Computation.md

 permalink: /Research/Medical Image Computation/
 ---

 Medical image computation is my main theme as a master student at Shanghai Jiao Tong University last year.
-Around it, I acquired skills of image visualization (VTK), medical image processing (ITK) and delved into Deep Learning.
+Around it, I acquired skills of OpenCV, image visualization (VTK), medical image processing (ITK) and delved into Deep Learning.
 I also improved my coding skills using C++ and QT.

 &nbsp;